neurosips/neurosips.github.io/_posts/2021-09-17-Hypertonia-Spacticity-Rigidity.md

 categories: [Neurologic Exam]
 tags: [motor exam,motor tone]
 ---
-We hear a lot about increased motor tone.
-There are basically two types of increased tone: hypertonia and spacticity.
-Differentiating between these two are essential for localization of lesion and the underlying pathology.
-The table below summarizes the main differences between hypertonia and spacticity:
+We hear a lot about increased motor tone or hypertonia.
+There are basically two types of increased tone: rigidity and spacticity.
+Differentiating between these two are essential for lesion localizaiton and characterizing the underlying pathology.
+The table below summarizes the main differences between rigidity and spacticity:

 |Spasticity  |Rigidity |
 |-----------|----------|